-Dr. Kelvin R. Adams is in his 11th year as Superintendent of Schools for the Saint Louis Public Schools in the 2018-2019 school year.
-He oversees more than 22,000 students in grades PreK-12 and is responsible for the day-to-day operations of the District’s 4,000-plus employees and $400 million budget.
+Dr. Kelvin R. Adams is in his 12th year as Superintendent of Schools for the Saint Louis Public Schools in the 2019-2020 school year.
+He oversees nearly 22,000 students in grades PreK-12 and is responsible for the day-to-day operations of the District’s 4,000-plus employees and $400 million budget.

 “Creating Great Options” for the children of St. Louis is Dr. Adams’ focus.
 His vision has helped create single-gender classroom schools, an African-centered curriculum school, a nationally recognized school for new Americans, a new medical and bioscience high school, a designated educational therapeutic support school for PreK-8, and the expansion of early childhood classrooms.

 In 2015, he wrapped up the District’s $155 million facilities improvement plan, which resulted in updated cafeterias, modernized classrooms and increased technology for students.
 Starting this year, he will oversee the allocation of Proposition 1 funding for early childhood education, character and alternative education options, improved safety and security equipment and personnel, and competitive salaries for teachers and staff.